Friday, August 8, 2008

 Follow through and enter the gardens at the Chateau de Valencay.

-Morning fall fog over the landscape
+Morning fog falls over the landscape

-view at the Chateau de Valencay
+View of the Chateau de Valencay

 .